avlo/daodemocracy/README.md

 After some (pre-determined) time, voters are asked to rate their satisfaction of a given law.
 Based on their collective vote:
 1. The law is either kept "as is" or repealed
     ***and***
-2. The prediction market escrow pays bets as follows:
+2. The prediction market escrow settles bets as follows:
     - Profits paid to betters that accurately predicted voter satisfaction
     ***and***
     - Losses taken from betters who inaccurately predicted voter satisfaction.